rptb1/tammy-norie/index.rst

 sailing yacht `Tammy Norie`_, a `Newbridge Coromandel`_ sailed by Richard Brooksby.

-The documents here are always works in progress.
+*The documents here are not intended to be entertaining.* The documents here are always works in progress.
 If you are looking to read about Tammy Norie and her progress you might find the blog at
 <https://tammynorie.wordpress.com/> more accessible.

 However, you are welcome to browse these documents and submit feedback